-The countless bays and Beaches of Rhodes enable a carefree beach holiday.
-Along the 220 km of coastline of the Greek island, there are pebble and sandy beaches that range from golden to ash gray – depending on your taste and mood.
+The countless bays and beaches of Rhodes make for a carefree beach holiday.
+Along the 220 km of coastline, the Greek island offers both pebble and sandy beaches ranging from golden to ash grey – something to suit every taste and mood.

 “There is hardly a beach on the sunny island that is not used for tourism – but the quietest bathing spots are still the Rhodes beaches in the south.”

-While on the west coast of Rhodes high waves meet grey pebble and stone beaches in strong winds, the east coast offers numerous wind-protected bays with fine sandy beaches.
-Between Faliraki and Lindos, one beautiful stretch of beach follows the other and especially in the high season no lounger remains unused.
+While the west coast of Rhodes is battered by high waves and strong winds, with grey pebble and stone beaches, the east coast offers numerous sheltered bays with fine sandy beaches.
+Between Faliraki and Lindos, one beautiful stretch of beach follows the next, and in high season not a single lounger goes unused.

-If you are looking for quieter places, then a visit to the Rhodes beaches in the south is worthwhile.
-If you accept the 80 km drive from the island’s capital to the very bottom, you will still find secluded bays where you can enjoy undisturbed swimming on Rhodes.
+If you are looking for quieter spots, the Rhodes beaches in the south are well worth the journey.
+If you are willing to make the 80 km drive from the island’s capital to the very tip of the island, you will still find secluded bays where you can enjoy undisturbed swimming on Rhodes.

-Enclosed we show you a personal selection of beautiful Rhodes beaches that we visited during our stay on the island:
+Below we share a personal selection of beautiful Rhodes beaches that we visited during our time on the island:

 Rhodes beaches in the east